tmroyal/OptionSetter.js/README.md

 This is the same as `OptionSetter.addType`, except it takes an array of *type definitions*.

-### OptionSetter.setDefault(name, defaultFunction)

-This overwrites the default value generator for the type specified by `name`.

-### OptionSetter.setValidator(name, validatorFunction)

-This overwrites the default validator for the type specified by `name`.

 ### OptionSetter.getValidator(name)

 Return the default validator associated with the `name`.
 Useful for combining validators within custom validators.